 The three were arrested on November 12 for an illegal protest they held in a D.C. hotel.
 They were protesting a decision made by a priest not to give them Holy Communion the day before at the National Shrine of the Immaculate Conception.
-The priest denied them Communion because he was aware that they belonged to Soulforce, a group that condemns the Church's teachings on sexuality.
+The priest denied them Communion because he was aware that they belonged to Soulforce, a group that condemns the Church's teachings on sexuality and seeks to legitimize sodomy.

 Judge Edwards told the activists that by denying them Communion, the priest had committed "tremendous violence" against them.
 The judge, who claims to be Catholic, asked the protesters to forgive the Catholic Church and closed her remarks by saying, "Go in peace."
+Her comments were defended by Chief Judge Rufus King III on free speech grounds.